TED | 为何疫苗总是姗姗来迟?

 每一年我们花费掉数十亿美元维持核子潜艇舰队不间断地巡防大洋,以保护我们远离几乎铁定永远不会发生的威胁,再加上我们实际上没花钱来避免某种碰得到的以及肯定会进化的流行传染病。

-And make no mistake about it - its not a question of if, but when.
-These bugs are going to continue to evolve and theyre going to threaten the world.
+And make no mistake about it - it’s not a question of “if,” but “when.”
+These bugs are going to continue to evolve and they’re going to threaten the world.
 And vaccines are our best defense.
 So if we want to be able to prevent epidemics like Ebola, we need to take on the risk of investing in vaccine development and in stockpile creation.
 And we need to view this, then, as the ultimate deterrent - something we make sure is available, but at the same time, praying we never have to use it.

 而且别搞错了-这不是“会不会”而是“何时”的问题,这些病菌将会继续进化,而且它们将会威胁到全世界,而疫苗就是我们最佳的庇护。因此要是我们想要能够避免像伊波拉一般的传染病,我们必须冒投资在疫苗研发以及产生囤积的风险。我们必须正视这个然后当做终极遏制-我们要确保那是到手的东西,不过同一时间祈祷我们永远用不上它!